 We are part of the entomology department at the University of Kentucky in Lexington.
-Current research projects are primarily focused on honey bee behavior and health, but past projects have utilized a number of different arthropod species, and the lab thrives on a broadly comparative scientific framework.
+Current research projects are focused on honey bee behavior and health, and wild bee agroecology, but past projects have used a number of different arthropod species, and the lab thrives on a broadly comparative scientific framework.

 Big questions of interest:

-- How do social interactions “get under the skin” to cause behavioral change?
+- How do social interactions “get under the skin” and cause behavioral change?

 - Why do some social experiences have lifelong impacts while others do not?

 - How do the brain and peripheral systems interact to regulate behavior?

 - What are the common evolutionarily principles of behavioral regulation?